spatie/laravel-uptime-monitor/README.md

 # DO NOT USE (yet)

-This code is pre-alpha quality.
-Unless you want to be bitten by a thousand bugs, refrain from using it.
+This code is not yet stable.
+Brave souls may try to use, but be awere there might be bugs (and breaking changes until version 1.0.0 is tagged).

 # A powerful, easy to configure uptime monitor